just2jays/wie-blog/content/blog/taco-bout-a-day-to-splurge-on-tacos/index.md

 featuredImage: ./xavier-crook-wIqpmuOloVA-unsplash.jpg
 ---

-According to [National Today][https://nationaltoday.com/], it is officially ["National Taco Day"](https://nationaltoday.com/national-taco-day/) in the USA.
+According to [National Today](https://nationaltoday.com/), it is officially ["National Taco Day"](https://nationaltoday.com/national-taco-day/) in the USA.
 You couldn't have asked for a better day for it.
 Here on the East coast, the crisp Fall weather has given way to a perfect, mid-60's Sunday.
 Perfect for grilling some proteins, chopping some veggies, stripping some herbs, and wrapping it all in a warm tortilla.
 Will you soft shell or will you relent to the hard shell?
 Maybe one of each?

 As always, please use caution when taking advantage of these deals!
 (We are still in a national pandemic after all.)
-If you can order in, the World Is Ending blog would certainly reccomend it!.
+If you can order in, the World Is Ending blog would certainly recommend it!

-Anyways, too many questions and warnnings too early, lets find you some tacos!
+Anyways, too many questions and warnings too early, let's find you some tacos!

 # Find Some Tacos